 Editing:

 The final command group available in the Home Tab is the Editing tab.
-Like any good word processor, Microsoft Word introduction allows you to easily select, find and find-and-replace text blocks across your document.
+Like any good word processor, Microsoft Word introduction allows you to easily select, find easily, and find-and-replace text blocks across your document.
 Of this, you can bring up the much-used find-replace dialog box with the Keyboard shortcut (Control + H), and it looks like this:

-Do remember to click on the “More>>” button to bring up additional options.
-You can further choose the “Format” and “Special” boxes to find text based on specific formatting criteria.
+Click the “More>>” button to bring up additional options.
+You can choose the “Format” and “Special” boxes to find text based on specific formatting criteria.

 -